rohanvartak1996/bigdataproject/README.md

 # Rohan Vartak rpv224

+## Task 1 - Generic Profiling

+The file generic_profiling.py does the generic profiling of the datasets and gives the output as a json file

 ## Task 2 -  Semantic Profiling

 The file semantic_profiling.py does the semantic profiling of the datasets and gives the output as a json file